05 December, 2019

 R. Linda:

 The Dragon lady flew in not long ago and came down with what we call a school cold.
-You know there be no way to avoid school-age children bringing home germs from another classmate that develop into full-fledged sneezing, coughing, aches, fevers and chills.
+You know there is no way to avoid school-age children bringing home germs from another classmate that develop into full-fledged sneezing, coughing, aches, fevers and chills.
 And that be what happened to the Dragon after three days of living in close proximity to school kids.

-Before this, as they were sitting in the waiting room, me Mam had remarked her heart fluttered and it sort of concerned her.
+Before this, as they were sitting in the waiting room, Mam had remarked her heart fluttered and it sort of concerned her.
 The Dragon took this as a full-on heart attack and told me Mam she should mention this once in the doctor's presence.

-Anyway, the doctor checked out the Dragon and told her she was on the downside of the cold and to keep on doing what she was doing and maybe pick up some Mucinex and in a few days the cold would or should subside.
+Anyway, the doctor checked out the Dragon and told her she was on the downside of the cold and to keep on doing what she was doing and maybe pick up some Mucinex and in a few days, the cold would or should subside.
 This floored me Mam since Dragon listed ailments long enough to fill a six-foot roll of paper.
 She was sure an electrocardiogram was in store for the old Dragon, but no, no, it was just a common cold and all she was feeling was a result of said cold.

-However, not leaving without pointing a finger at me Mam, the Dragon says to doctor, "Well, you should look at HER she has heart fluctuations!"
+However, not leaving without pointing a finger at me Mam, the Dragon says to the doctor, "Well, you should look at HER she has heart fluctuations!"

 So who ended up with the electrocardiogram?
 Me Mam.